Retention Policy for Quick Backups

 A single VM restore point is not regarded as full-fledged restore point in the backup chain.
 From the retention policy perspective, single VM restore point is grouped with a regular restore point following it.
 When Veeam Backup & Replication needs to delete a single VM restore point by retention, it waits for the next regular restore point to expire — that is, Veeam Backup & Replication increases the retention by one restore point for some time.
 After the next regular restore point expires, Veeam Backup & Replication deletes two restore points at once.

-If the backup chain is stored in a repository with the Use per-VM backup files option enabled, the retention increases in a different way.
+If the backup chain is stored in a repository with the Use per-machine backup files option enabled, the retention increases in a different way.
 As a rule, the retention increases by the number of VMs from this chain for which quick backup was performed.
 This applies to the reverse incremental and forward incremental backup chains.